 Expert Care Right When You Need It

 If you or a loved one suddenly find yourselves in need of immediate dental care due to a knocked-out tooth, severe toothache, or damaged piece of dental work, you can always turn to Dr. Cowell to get the help you need.
 We’re ready to accept emergency patients and do whatever we can to relieve their pain and repair their smiles as fast as we can.
 You can never plan for an emergency, but with us, you can have the peace of mind that you’ll be well taken care of should one ever occur.
 We do our best to fit urgent patients into our schedule during their time of need for emergency dentistry in DeLand.

 Experience & Qualifications

 There are two main types of dental emergencies: infections that occur over time from poor oral healthcare and sudden physical injuries.
 Even if you’re not sure if you’re experiencing a dental emergency, we encourage you to contact our office as soon as possible.
 Our expert dental team can give you first aid instruction on how to handle your situation.
-In the meantime, use these tips on how to handle common dental emergencies:
+In the meantime, use the following tips on how to handle common dental emergencies.

 How to Prevent Dental Emergencies

 While dental emergencies are impossible to prevent completely, there are some steps that you can take to minimize your chances of them occurring.
 After all, dental emergencies are stressful and difficult to deal with, so the best strategy is to avoid them in the first place.
 Fortunately, protecting your teeth and gums from harm is fairly straightforward.
 Here are a few simple tips to help you prevent dental emergencies in DeLand: